5 St Andrews Hill > London, England > Set Profile

 5 St Andrews Hill > Set Profile

-5SAH Chambers is a specialist multi-practice set of barristers with a national and international reputation for excellence in advocacy and representation at all levels.
-Chambers barristers provide cutting-edge legal advice and innovative and pragmatic solutions to a client base of professionals, organisations, and members of the public.
-Our practice areas are complementary, enabling us to provide advice and representation in overlapping jurisdictions and proceedings.
+5SAH barristers provide cutting-edge legal advice and innovative and pragmatic solutions to a client base of professionals, organisations, and members of the public.
+We offer each client a bespoke and tailored service.
+The practice areas are complementary, enabling the set to provide advice and representation in overlapping jurisdictions and proceedings.

 5SAH barristers specialise in the following areas of law: